bevyengine/bevy-website/content/learn/contribute/project-information/bevy-organization.md

 The Bevy Organization is the group of people responsible for stewarding the Bevy Project.
 It handles things like merging pull requests, choosing project direction, managing bugs / issues / feature requests, running Bevy's website, controlling access to secrets, defining, and enforcing best practices, etc.

 {% callout(type="info") %}
-Everyone is welcome, and encouraged to contribute to Bevy, whether or not they're a Bevy Organization member.
+Everyone is welcome, and encouraged, to contribute to Bevy, whether or not they're a Bevy Organization member.
 Community contributors (this means you) are encouraged to freely open issues, submit pull requests, and review pull requests.
 {% end %}

 The Bevy Organization is currently broken up into the following roles: